-In recent years, more and more people are jumping in their cars and making the trip to their nearest drive-in cinema for a unique experience, that’s making a big comeback.
+In recent years, more and more people are jumping in their cars and making the trip to their nearest drive-in cinema for a unique experience that is making a big comeback.

 We take look at the history of the drive-in cinema, why they’re going through a revival - and how you can get involved.